NationalSecurityAgency/ghidra/DevGuide.md

 Some of Ghidra's components are built for the native platform.
 We currently support Linux, macOS, and Windows 64-bit x86 systems.
-Others should be possible, but we do not support them.
+Others should be possible, but we do not test on them.

 #### decompile